 Description & Biology

 Spiders have been the subject of negative publicity for years.
 Their secretive nature, way of moving, and predatory nature make them common villains in folklore and popular media.
-Fear of a few highly poisonous spiders, such as black widow and brown recluse spiders, has expanded to include all spiders by many people.
+Fear of a few highly poisonous spiders, such as black widow and brown recluse spiders, has expanded to include all spiders.
 Fortunately, black widows and brown recluse spiders are not native to Maine.
 Spiders can be considered to be beneficial when they feed on household and garden insect pests.
 It is unfortunate that many incidents of unknown skin irritation are attributed to spider bites.

 Spiders have two body regions (a fused head and thorax [the cephalothorax] and an abdomen) as well as 8 legs.
 They are relatives of insects which have 3 body regions (head, thorax and abdomen) and 6 legs.
-Spiders are silk spinners which can be used to make webs for holding eggs, securing prey, or transportation.
+Spiders spin silk which can be used to make webs for holding eggs, securing prey, or transportation.
 Some spiders wait for prey to get caught in their webs while others actually hunt for prey.
 Chance encounters with spiders or their webbing in unlikely places can render them a nuisance.
 Some spiders may bite in self-defense when carelessly handled or accidentally trapped.